Open index page

 1279: Ramses 2 becomes king of Egypt.

-1276-1275: Ramses 2 carries out the first military campaign against the Hittites, but he loses.
+1276-1275: Ramses 2 carries out the first military campaign against the Hittites, but he loses at Kadesh in Syria.
 The loss of prestige, results in revolts in Egypt.

 1270: After suppressing the unrest in Egypt, Ramses 2 resumes the campaign against the Hittites.